K-Kamenju/phase-1-week1-toy/README.md

 1. identify the inputs and out puts to be used in the project. the input is the gross salary and the output is the net salary

+2. The net salary should be:

+    const netSalary = grossSalary - paye -NHIF - NSSF + benifit f

+3. With that in mind we can input the data from the KRA table into the relevant functions to have the deductions as shown above